since I came onto the VW scene I've been hearing people going

 likes around 13.8:1 air/fuel ratio, where the ideal is 14.5:1).

-So since these carburettors are set to run rich anyway, the
+Since these carburettors are set to run rich anyway, the

 flat spot is often not noticable, or can be tuned out with minor